 CMHC is Canada’s national housing agency.
 For over 60 years CMHC has shared a wealth of knowledge and housing expertise to help create an informed and reassured homeownership experience for Canadians.

-For more details on CMHC's programs, contact me or visit CMHC's interactive "Step by Step" Guide.
+For more details on CMHC's programs, visit CMHC's interactive "Step by Step" Guide.
 As Canada's authority on housing, CMHC helps Canadians buy a home with a minimum down payment starting at 5%.
 Ask your mortgage professional about CMHC.

 The information is provided by CMHC for general illustrative purposes only, and does not take into account the specific objectives, circumstances and individual needs of the reader.
 It does not provide advice, and should not be relied upon in that regard.
 The information is believed to be reliable, but its accuracy, completeness and currency cannot be guaranteed.
 Neither CMHC and its employees nor any other party identified in this Article (Lender, Broker, etc.) assumes any liability of any kind in connection with the information provided.
 CMHC stakeholders are permitted to distribute the materials at their expense.
 The above mentioned stakeholder organization is responsible for the distribution of this document.